storelocatorjs/storelocator/docs/how-it-works.md

 ### Usage with filters

-The storelocator can have filters matches with store categories.
+Storelocatorjs can have filters matches with store categories.
 Add the `<form>` tag highlight inside the sidebar.
 Categories can be personalized and category ids must correspond to identifiers in the JSON.

 ```html hl_lines="4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24"
 <div class="storelocator">